 An application's capacity to do numerous tasks at once is known as concurrency.

 Each user has a unique front-end copy of a program, whether it is a mobile app or a browser.
-This indicates that front-end development is free of concurrency problems.
+This indicates that front-end development is free of concurrency problems, although web workers can be used to offload heavy tasks.

-- Using multithreading to control CPU use for jobs
+- Multithreading to control CPU use for jobs

 - Asynchronous programming using promises and callbacks